SmileiPIC/Smilei/doc/Sphinx/namelist.rst

   | | Rho_abc      | |  Density of species "abc"                           |
   +----------------+-------------------------------------------------------+

-.. py:data:: subset
+.. py:data:: subgrid

   :default: ``None`` *(the whole grid is used)*

-  A list of slices indicating a subset of the simulation grid to be written by this diagnostic.
+  A list of slices indicating a portion of the simulation grid to be written by this diagnostic.
 This list must have as many elements as the simulation dimension.
   For example, in a 3D simulation, the list has 3 elements.
 Each element can be: